 Fifty eight newborn infants were enrolled in the study.
-The TTN group consisted of 37 and the infection group consisted of 21 newborn infants.
-Table 1 lists the descriptive data of the two groups.
+Transient tachypnea of the newborn group consisted of 37 and the infection group consisted of 21 newborn infants.
+Table 1 lists descriptive data of the two groups.
 There was no statistically significant difference in mean gestational age, birth weight, mode of delivery and postnatal age between the groups.
-In the TTN group cesarean delivery (C/S) indications were as follows: fetal distress in 8 patients (36%), non-vertex presentation in 3 patients (14%), cephalopelvic disproportion in 5 patients (23%),
+In the TTN group cesarean delivery (C/S) indications were as follows: fetal distress in 8 patients (36%), non-vertex presentation in 3 patients